The Ultimate Web Accessibility Checklist for Developers

 1. BMW

 Already familiar with this brand?
 Ask me; there’s no doubt about that!
-You can take a ride on its accessibility side as soon as you visit its website.
+You can assess its accessibility as soon as you visit its website.
 Its homepage provides the best user experience by empowering users to choose if scrolling content pauses or runs.

-Their website developers created it according to WCAG guidelines by indicating that the video or animation should be able to pause, stop, or be hidden.
+Their website developers created it in accordance with WCAG guidelines, indicating that the video or animation should be able to pause, stop, or be hidden.

 2. Patagonia

 Visiting Patagonia’s website, you will notice that its developers have followed a web accessibility checklist.
 This website offers outdoor clothing and gear for silent sports for all its users.
-Needless to say, Patagonia features easy-to-navigate web pages that are organized with a clear, intuitive, and logical structure.
+Needless to say, Patagonia features easy-to-navigate web pages with a clear, intuitive, and logical structure.

 The best part?
-This website makes it easy for users to explore products based on geographical zones or other distinct categories.
+This website makes it easy for users to explore products by geographic zones or other distinct categories.
 Moreover, it provides simple forms that users can submit easily.
-The source code is also loaded with ARIA tags.
+The source code also includes ARIA tags.
 Hats off to the team for building a stellar website offering exceptional UX.

 Enter Web Accessibility at its Finest!

-If you want to avoid the hassle of ensuring that your website complies with WCAG guidelines, hiring a professional website development company can help.
+If you want to avoid the hassle of ensuring that your website complies with WCAG guidelines, hiring a professional digital engineering partner can help.
 LN Webworks delivers accessible, inclusive digital experiences with ADA-compliant websites.

 We strive to provide innovative features on your website that benefit users with various disability profiles.
 Our mission also extends to simplifying and enhancing users’ experiences with easy integration, minimal code required, and AI-powered automation.